 hope to see a housewife take thee between her legs

 When Sir Andrew asks for Toby Belch's opinion about his hair, Toby gamely answers that Andrew's hair is super-cute, like "flax."
 (Flax is a popular plant fiber used to make home-spun linen on a tool called a "distaff," which is typically held between the spinner's legs for more leverage.)
 The brilliance of the joke (for those who appreciate Shakespeare's sophomoric humor) is that Toby is able to use the simile in order to create a very bawdy image of a housewife grabbing Sir Andrew's hair during sex (while she has him "between her legs").
 So, there you have it.

-Yet you will be hanged for being so long absent; or,
+Yet you will be hanged for being so long absent.

-to be turned away, is not that as good as a hanging to you?
+Or, to be turned away, is not that as good as a

-Many a good hanging prevents a bad marriage; and,
+Many a good hanging prevents a bad marriage.

 When Maria warns Feste that Olivia will "hang" him with a noose or fire him for playing hooky from work, Feste turns the comment into a joke about the size of his penis.
 His quip that "many a hanging prevents a bad marriage," has a double meaning.
 First, he suggests that in romantic relationships, it's often a good thing when a woman "turns away" a man because it prevents couples from entering into lousy marriages.
 The second implication is that a "well-hung" man can "prevent" a bad marriage by pleasing his wife in bed.